-For all with a love of nature there is great joy waiting for anyone able to breed larva through to the adult moth.
-We are always available to advise any Bellingen Shire residents interested to do this.
+For everyone with a love of nature there is great joy awaiting you if you are able to breed Hawk Moth larva through to the adult moth stage.
+We are always available to advise anyone interested to try this.

-As Hawk Moths are a special interest of ours we have chosen to include all the Hawk Moths we have seen in Australia within our 'property' sighted 'Butterfly and Moth' website.
-This is the only Lepidoptera family where we have included specimens not sighted on our Dorrigo Plateau property.
+We have chosen to include in our website all the Hawk Moths we have seen in Australia in addition to the many we have seen here on our Claire Cottage property.
+This is the only Lepidoptera family where we have included specimens not first sighted on our Dorrigo Plateau property.

-To date (October 2018) 24 of the 44 Hawk Moths we feature here have been found on our property (see current list below), most as adults, but we are keen to find larva as well and in that regard would appreciate feedback on any food plants we are not showing here.
+To date (November 2019) 25 of the 45 Hawk Moths we feature here have been found on our property (see current list below), most as adults, but we are keen to try to find larva as well and in that regard would appreciate feedback on any food plants you are aware of that we are not showing here.

 Our ultimate goal remains to record each stage of the life cycles of as many Australian Hawk Moths as we can.
-We understand there are 65 known Australian Hawk Moths.
-At this time, in October 2018, we are a very long way from achieving our goal but enjoy the excitement of trying to photograph as many Hawk Moths as we can together with as much of their life cycles as we are able.
+We understand at this time (2016) there are 65 known Australian Hawk Moths.
+We are a very long way from achieving our goal but enjoy the excitement of trying to photograph as many as we can together with as much of their life cycles as we are able.

 We give special thanks to Jim Tuttle, Max Moulds and David Lane for their much needed help in identifying many of our hawk moth and larva photographs.
 Their vastly superior scientific knowledge far exceeds ours as citizen science enthusiasts.
 They have been working for a number of years on preparing their new book on Australian Hawk Moths which they hope to see published during 2019, a treasure we anxiously await.
 We also thank those who have provided us with photos to supplement our own.
 These photographers we credit on the website below each of their photograph's.